 The seasonal flu vaccination

-GPs and pharmacies have put infection control practices in place to make it safer for vulnerable people to come and get vaccinated.
+GPs and pharmacies still have appropriate infection control practices in place to make it safer for vulnerable people to come and get vaccinated.

 Who should get the flu vaccine?